lancekindle/ww_crm/TESTING_IMPROVEMENTS.md

 2. **More Robust Tests**: Using IDs for UI elements makes tests less brittle
 3. **Improved Configuration**: The application factory pattern makes testing more flexible
 4. **Better Documentation**: Clear docstrings and organization helps new developers understand the tests
-5. **Faster Test Execution**: Parallelization reduces test runtime significantly
-6. **Future-Proof Code**: Fixed deprecation warnings to ensure compatibility with newer libraries
+5. **Future-Proof Code**: Fixed deprecation warnings to ensure compatibility with newer libraries

 ## Future Considerations